ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 date: 2020-11-19
 description: Learn how to configure the Axway Istio agents to discover your APIs and services.
 ---
-{{< alert title="Early Preview" color="warning" >}}This is a preview of new Istio discovery agents, which are deployed separately from the Istio POC agents that provide full governance of your hybrid environment.
+{{< alert title="Early Preview" color="warning" >}}This is a preview of the new Istio agents, which run separately from previous Istio POC agents that provide full governance of your hybrid environment.
 The new agents are deployed and configured from the Axway CLI, and they monitor Kubernetes resource discovery.{{< /alert >}}

 ## Before you begin

 Before you start, see [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli) to learn how to use the CLI to install the mesh agents into your Kubernetes cluster and to create default resources to discover the demo service that gets deployed.

-This page will reference the resources created from the [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli) procedure.
+This page references the resources created from the [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli) procedure.

 ## Prerequisites

 These prerequisites are required by the Amplify Central CLI, which you will use to configure the Istio discovery agents.

-* Node.js 8 LTS or later
+* Node.js >= 10.13.0 and <= 12.14.1
-* Minimum Amplify Central CLI version: 0.13.0
+* Minimum Amplify Central CLI version: 0.17.0

 For more information, see [Install Amplify Central CLI](/docs/central/cli_central/cli_install/index.html).